 Extending north-south from 111th Street to 193rd Street, St. Nicholas Avenue is, of course, named after that Saint Nicholas, 4th century saint, Greek bishop of the once important Lycian city Myra (now called Demre, Turkey), and the inspiration for today’s Westernized St. Nick, also known as Santa Claus.

 St. Nicholas Avenue’s namesake, often called Sinterklauss or Nikolaos the Wonderworker by the Dutch emigrants who held him especially dear, as patron saint of New Amsterdam.
-This image is a reproduction of a icon from Lipnya Church in Novgorod and is part of the public domain.

 The street was not always called St. Nicholas Avenue, however.
 Before the Dutch settlers who founded the colony of New Amsterdam had built the road itself, the route along St. Nicholas was already an old Indian path called Weekquaeskeek, after one of the Algonquin tribes living in the area (the word itself is believed to mean “place of the bark kettle”).